Skip to Content

 Pedernales River

-A few miles off the road from the Hye Market is one of the best distilleries in Texas, Garrison Brothers Distillery.
+After lunch, we headed to Hye, a blink-and-you’ll-miss-it sort of place on Highway 290 that cuts through Central Texas.
+Though–like many other places in the Hill Country–it’s growing.
+It is home to one of the best distilleries in Texas, Garrison Brothers.
 The first legal whiskey distillery in Texas, Garrison Brothers makes only grain-to-glass bourbon.
-We booked in advance to get a spot on one of the 20 tours they offer each week.
+We booked in advance to get a spot on one of the tours they offer each week.

 Garrison Brothers Distilling